 ABOUT FRANK KALAN

-For many years Frank did commissions for paperback book publishers such as Avon, Pyramid and Ballantyne and in the late 70's, when photography started to replace illustration as the ad medium of choice Frank went on to spend the 70's, 80's and 90's producing romance novel cover art for Toronto-based Harlequin Enterprises.
-He also captured a sliver of Harlequin history by saving many of his Art Directors' notes, model shots and final tearsheets.
-Six examples appear on the Process page and show how a book cover got made.
-Regardless of style (hot and racy, chaste and sweet or family oriented) the work always had to place the hero and heroine center stage, connect with the target market, cement the sale and provide a scene the reader could return to while imagining the the lives of the characters.
+For many years Frank did commissions for paperback book publishers such as Avon, Pyramid and Ballantyne and in the late 70's, when photography started to replace illustration as the ad medium of choice, he began a three-decade stint producing romance novel cover art for Toronto-based Harlequin Enterprises.
+In addition to saving over 300 original oils, Frank kept many of his Art Directors' instruction notes, model shots, sketches and final jacket covers, which taken together show how a cover got made.
+Regardless of style ("high sensuality," "low sensuality" or "family oriented") the work always had to place the hero and heroine center stage, connect with the target market to cement the sale and provide a scene the reader could return to while imagining the lives of the characters.
 For process fans interested in the marketing aspect of the romance genre, six full sets, from instruction to final product, can be seen on the Process tab.

-In December 2017, Frank's family donated 130 covers and supporting materials to the Browne Popular Culture Library at Bowling Green State University in Ohio, where they now make up The Frank Kalan Romance Cover Art Collection.
-Another 200 covers remain in family possession and about half appear here as a partial reference catalog; a link to view the rest of the catalog is coming shortly.
+In December 2017, Frank's family donated 130 covers and supporting materials to the Browne Popular Culture Library at BGSU in Ohio, where they now make up The Frank Kalan Romance Cover Art Collection.
+The remainder are in family possession.
+Most appear here, categorized by theme, and a link to view the rest of the catalog is coming shortly.
 All were done on boards sized roughly 16"x20" and produced at the rate of one per month, or sometimes two, to satisfy ever-growing reader demands.

 We welcome any questions regarding the illustration process, exhibition, research or acquisition.
 Prices for the romance cover oil paintings range from $400-$600.

 Thank you for visiting Frank Kalan Illustrations.